iainc/iA-Writer-Templates/README.md

 | `data-title` | Document title, taken from document file name. |
 | `data-author` | Document author, if specified in Preferences. |
 | `data-date` | Current date.
 You can specify date format<sup>1</sup> in the attribute value: `data-date="MMMM yyyy"`.
 Date format patterns are described in [Unicode Technical Standard #35][Date Formats]. |

+1. `data-date` output may not contain exactly those components given in the attribute value, but may—for example—have locale-specific [adjustments][Locale Adjustments] applied: `yMMMMd` may become `MMMM d, y` in the US, and `d MMMM y` in the UK.

 ### Preview